NellielProject/Nelliel/INSTALL.md

 8. Navigate to `imgboard.php?install` in a browser and give it a moment to run the install routines.
 If anything goes wrong it should give a relevant error message.
 9. At the end of the install process, you will receive one of two messages:
  - It will ask you to create a site owner account.
 This account will have all permissions and cannot be deleted.
  - A message confirming a site owner account already exists and a link to the login page.
-You can also go to `imgboard.php?module=login` if the link does not work for some reason.
+You can also go to `imgboard.php?route=/_site_/account/login` if the link does not work for some reason.